Episode 6 (Humans series 1): Ratings

 Airing in the UK on 19 July 2015, the episode received 3.926 million viewers on Channel 4 and 0.387 million viewers on its timeshift service.
 It was the most watched programme on Channel 4 that week, and the second-most watched on Channel 4 +1.
-In the U.S. on 2 August 2015, the episode was viewed by 1.03 million households.
+In the US on 2 August 2015, the episode was viewed by 1.03 million households.

 Reviews

 Brandon Nowalk of The A.V.
 Club gave the episode an A−, describing the "tragedy of the Elster kids" as the "real heart of the episode"; Nowalk "teared up" when Leo brought Mia to the surface, saying that it was "an exciting payoff to a story that hasn't been that compelling until this episode".
 Matt Fowler of IGN rated the episode 8.4 out of 10 and opined that it was "the best episode of Humans to date".
 Fowler complimented the episode's "staggering amount of answers" and the "sad, pivotal death" of Max; however, he criticised Joe, who he claimed had gone from "complicated to cliche", and Toby, who was described as a "shaky character".
 Paul Dailly of TV Fanatic said that Humans "is really playing with our emotions", called Joe a "complete idiot" and said Max was "a really interesting character".
 Neela Debnath of Express wrote "Episode six moves away from being a psychological thriller and a debate about artificial intelligence becomes more of a human drama" and described Max's bridge scene as an "unexpected tear-jerker", "devastating" and "nothing less than upsetting", as Max was "the only likeable character".
 Kyle Fowle of Entertainment Weekly said that the reunion of Mia, Leo and Max was "genuinely touching" and that Max sacrificing himself was "a beautiful moment".
 Hannah Verdier of The Guardian said "there are plenty of [shocks] this week", describing Anita's change of persona as "skillful and chilling".